brucezwang-zz/double-booked/README.md

 ## Usage

 This program takes sets of 10 date and time strings representing events in the following format: startYear startMonth startDay startHour startMinute endYear endMonth endDay endHour endMinute

-where startYear to startMinute denotes the start time of the event and endYear to endMinute denotes the end time of the event.
-This format is repeated for events to be passed.
+Where startYear to startMinute denotes the start time of the event and endYear to endMinute denotes the end time of the event.
+This format is repeated for all events to be passed.
 The program prints all pairs of events that overlap with eachother.

     $ java -jar double-booked-0.1.0-standalone.jar [args]